act-rules/act-rules.github.io/_rules/image-no-text-0va7u6.md

 #### Failed Example 2

-This image resource referenced by the `input` element in the [Image Button][] contains text and the way the text is presented is not relevant.
+This image resource referenced by the `input` element in the [Image Button][] contains text for which the particular presentation is not essential.

 ```html
 <input type="image" src="/test-assets/0va7u6/button.jpg" alt="Press me" />